SolemmaLLC/ClimateStudioDocs/docs/daylightAvailability.rst

 --------------------
 Upon completion of the first pass, the simulation automatically switches into the ClimateStudio results panel.
 A General overview of the Results panel is provided `here.`_
 The image below shows the LEED v4.1 option 1 results panel with the sDA300lux/50% distribution shown in the Rhino viewport on the left and various statistics on the right.
-In the example, the Southeast corner office (SE) and the conference room (conf) meet the sDA300lux/50% criterion in 42.3% of the area which awards the design three credits under LEED.
+In the example, the two-zone office space achieves a daylit area of 40.3%, which makes it eligible for a maximum of one daylighing credit.
 The Rhino viewport results can be modified using the `Viewport Display`_ editor.

 .. _here.: results.html